MooersLab/MooersLab/README.md

 - [qvim](https://github.com/MooersLab/qvim) Quiz about Vim commands to improve your recall of the commands after a break from using Vim.

 ## Voice computing
-Voice computing can be divided into three activities: speech-to-text (dictation), speech-to-commands, and speech-to-code.
+Voice computing can be divided into three activities:

+- speech-to-text (dictation)
+- speech-to-commands
+- speech-to-code

 The first is the easiest to master.

-Voice Typing is widely available through Google Docs.
+**Voice Typing** is widely available through Google Docs.
 It is more accurate than the Voice Control that comes with the Mac and MS Word.
-Voice Typing supports almost 100 voice commands, but it does not support custom commands.
+**Voice Typing** supports almost 100 voice commands, but it does not support custom commands.

-Voice In Plus has similar accuracy to Voice Typing with the addition of custom commands.
+**Voice In Plus** has similar accuracy to **Voice Typing** with the addition of custom commands.
 I use the latter every day for dictation for first drafts.
 I do the rewriting using the keyboard.

-OpenAI's whisper may be an order of magnitude more accurate.
+OpenAI's **whisper** may be an order of magnitude more accurate.
-It has a latency issue so live transcription and interactive editing are not easy.
+It has a latency issue, so live transcription and interactive editing are not easy.
 It is also not easy to fine tune with custom commands.

 My main use of whisper is for transcribing audio files.
 I provide code for applying corrections to the initial transcript such as the expansion of contractions.
 This code also supports the insertion of simple commands during dictation like "new paragraph" because whisper does not know how to break up a transcript into paragraphs.

-The superwhisper.app for the Mac is interesting.
+The **superwhisper.app** for the Mac is interesting.
 It supports dication in e-mail and elsewhere.
 Its support for custom commands is very limited; it does not yet support including bulk uploading of text replacements.

-Talon Voice supports all three activities, but speech-to-text accuracy lags behind Voice Typing and Voice In Plus in my experience.
+**Talon Voice** supports all three activities, but speech-to-text accuracy lags behind Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.
 I hope to increase my use of Talon Voice for dictation.

-Talon Voice has a bit of a learning curve because it is highly customizable by the user, but the software is designed to be used by noncoders.
+**Talon Voice** has a bit of a learning curve because it is highly customizable by the user, but the software is designed to be used by noncoders.
 For example, you can do a lot of customization using the Talonscript files and without writing any Python code.
 Talonscript has a syntax that is a tiny subset of Python's syntax.